METAL ON METAL HIP REPLACEMENT LAWSUITS

 Our Firm will review your information to determine if we can represent you.
 We might even be able to review some of your medical information over the phone.
 Often, we need the following documentation:

-- The orthopedic surgeon’s office chart
+- Orthopedic surgeon’s office chart

 - If you have the hip device, we would like to see pictures of it.

-Why Hire Maglio Christopher & Toale, P.A.?
+Why Hire the Attorneys at Maglio Christopher & Toale, P.A.?

 Maglio Christopher & Toale, P.A. has focused its practice on defective hip replacement cases for over a decade.
 Our Firm filed the first lawsuit involving a modern generation model metal on metal hip replacement in the United States in 2008.
 Find out what kind of experience any law firm you are considering has in litigating orthopedic joint replacement cases.